 5.)
 Salamanders are carnivores, which means they eat meat instead of vegetation.
 They prefer other slow-moving prey, such as worms, slugs and snails.
 Some larger types eat fish, small crustaceans and insects.
 Some salamanders eat frogs, mice and even other salamanders.

 6.)
-All salamanders lay eggs, with one exception.
-The fire salamander has live offspring and gives birth to 10 to 30 young at one time.
-Depending on the species, other salamanders lay up to 450 eggs at a time.
+All salamanders lay eggs, with 1 exception.
+The fire salamander has live offspring and gives birth to 10 – 30 young at one time.
+Depending on the species, other salamanders lay up to 450 eggs at a time!

 But wait, there’s more!

 7.)
-Salamander’s skin is highly sensitive to environmental pollution because toxins easily pass the skin and reach inner organs.
+A salamander’s skin is highly sensitive to environmental pollution because toxins easily pass through the skin and reach their inner organs.

 Did you know…

-These animals are capable of autotomy, which can be described as self amputation done by an animal, as a part of its self-defense mechanism.
+These animals are capable of autotomy, which means self amputation done by an animal, as a part of its self-defense mechanism.
 They try to divert the attention of the predator by dropping their tails, that wiggle around.

 9.)
-Salamanders breathe using the lungs, gills or their skin, depending on their life style (water or land).
+Salamanders breathe using their lungs, gills, and their skin, depending on their lifestyle (water or land).
 Aquatic forms have gills located behind their head, as a bushy mass.
-Animals which breathe by skin have a dense capillary network in the skin, which is used for the gas exchange.
+Animals which breathe by skin have a dense capillary network in the skin, which is used for gas exchange.